10- Four Chronicles

 My journey

-Born in Canada, I carry the rugged beauty of its landscapes in my soul, but Green Bay is home—a place where family, community, and the grit of the Midwest shape who I am.
+I carry the rugged beauty of the mountains of British Columbia in my soul, but Wisconsin is home—a place where family, community, and the grit of the Midwest continue to shape who I am.

 As a Gen X kid, I grew up with the crackle of vinyl records, the hum of dive-bar jukeboxes, and the open road as my classroom.
 Trucking was my first love, hauling freight across North America, from blizzards to sun-soaked highways.